 Interesting courses and unique opportunities

 Icelandic Field School (students travel to Iceland for this 3 week course)

-Film Enchante - Out of the Nursery into the Night (taught by Guy Maddin, Filmmaker Icelandic Music and its History)
+Film Enchante - Out of the Nursery into the Night (taught by Guy Maddin, Distinguished Filmmaker in Residence)

 What is unique about this program at the U of M?